 In order for the foregoing resolution to be passed, it must be approved by a simple majority of the votes cast by Shareholders who vote in person or by proxy at the Meeting.
-Unless otherwise directed, it is the intention of management to vote proxies in favour of the ordinary resolution approving the increase to the number of Common Shares issuable under the ESOP.
-In the event Shareholders do not approve the foregoing resolution, the number of Common Shares issuable under the ESOP will remain at 750,000 and the Corporation will
+Unless otherwise directed, it is the intention of management to vote proxies in favour of the ordinary resolution approving the amendment to the ESOP as described herein.
+In the event Shareholders do not approve the foregoing resolution, the ESOP will remain in place, unamended, and there will be no restrictions set forth in the ESOP that would restrict the ability of the Corporation to increase the Corporation's contributions thereunder, without Shareholder approval.